curateteaching/digitalpedagogy/keywords/blogging.md

 * Copy of the Artifact: Course site hosted by the University in the Wordpress platform.
 As fo 2/21/2016 student work is visible.
 * Creator and Affiliation: Lauren Klein, Georgia Institute of Technology

-Klein's assignment demonstrates how blogs can form complex collaborative writing environments, with different writing tasks assigned over what she calls "cycles". <—GOOD!
-YOU OPEN WITH WHY THIS IS A RELEVANT ASSIGNMENT IN RELATIONSHIP TO YOUR CURATORIAL STATEMENT; CAN YOU MAKE SURE YOU’VE DONE THIS WITH ALL OF YOUR ARTIFACT RATIONALE?
+Klein's assignment demonstrates how blogs can form complex collaborative writing environments, with different writing tasks assigned over what she calls "cycles".

 Students are broken into four groups; each group has a different task each week of a cycle: they serve as First Readers, Respondents, or Searchers (the fourth group gets a week off).
 Klein outlines what these tasks consist of, and how each student's work will be assessed per cycle (there are two cycles of 12 possible points each).
 In reading student work, it appears that blog writing is rooted in weekly readings(11), however the prompts are available only via Georgia Tech's LMS and so not available for review.
 This is a complex assignment, one better suited for an instructor who has experience assigning collaborative online writing.
 Commitment to explaining different tasks would be crucial for student success for an assignment worth 24% of the course grade.

 ###Title of Artifact: "Selfies, Snapchat, & Cyberbullies: Coming of Age Online"
 ![screenshot](images/blogging-Posner-overview.png)